uk-third-sector-database/uk-third-sector-database.github.io/_pages/about.md

 * [Talks](https://uk-third-sector-database.github.io/talks): This page details all the talks that we give in relation to this work.

 * [Publications](https://uk-third-sector-database.github.io/publications): This page lists all of the publications that we write during the period of the grant, both directly and indirectly related to this project.

+* [Advisory Board](http://localhost:4000/advisory-board/): This page provides detailed information on all members of our advisory board.

-* [About-the-team](https://uk-third-sector-database.github.io//meet-the-team/): This page provides detailed information on all members of the team.
+* [Meet the Team](https://uk-third-sector-database.github.io//meet-the-team/): This page provides detailed information on all members of the team.